 (1) The external condition of the tank shall include a visual inspection of the tank's exterior surfaces.
 Evidence of leaks; corrosion; paint coatings, and appurtenances shall be repaired.
-Shell distortions; signs of settlement; and condition of the foundation insulation systems shall be documented for follow-up action by an authorized inspector.
+Shell distortions; signs of settlement; and condition of the foundation insulation systems shall be documented for follow-up action by an authorized of the foundation.